Singer–Swapp standoff: Church Bombing

-Shoot Out
+Shootout

 On Thursday, January 28, police made a final effort to take the compound, planning to use a flashing strobe light to incapacitate Singer before releasing police dogs on the compound.
 The light was meant to be triggered by a booby trapped loud speaker positioned near the house, but was instead triggered as Swapp shot it with his rifle.
 The dog handler, Utah Department of Corrections Lieutenant Fred House, was confused into thinking that the plan had worked, and stepped into the open to release the dogs.
 John Timothy Singer (John Singer's son), confined to a wheelchair at the time, opened fire on the officers, causing some superficial wounds on surrounding officers, and fatally wounding House.
-Despite the efforts of paramedics, House died on the scene.
+Despite the efforts of paramedics, House died at the scene.
 A firefight ensued in which Swapp was also injured.

 Two armored personnel carriers then raided the compound, taking heavy fire.
 Swapp surrendered soon after, waving a white towel stained with blood.

 Today

 Incarceration

 Despite the fact that Addam Swapp was not the one to take the fatal shot, he was held responsible for the incident, receiving 17 years in federal prison for the bombing of the church, plus one to 15 years for the conviction of manslaughter.
 He was taken to a federal prison in Arizona, as several of his relatives worked in the Utah State Prison.
 Swapp reportedly stated shortly before his sentencing that he would not face any time in prison, as the government was on the verge of collapse.
 Upon entering prison, Swapp still appeared to be unmoved in his belief.

-John Timothy Singer and Addam Swapp's son, Jonathan Swapp, were each sentenced to 10 years.
+John Timothy Singer and Addam Swapp's brother, Jonathan Swapp, were each sentenced to 10 years.
 John Timothy Singer served an additional eight years on a murder conviction.
 Vickie Singer was sentenced to five years in prison and five years parole for her role in the incident.
-After years of legal wrangling culminating in a violent standoff, on 28 January 1988, the Singer children were taken in to government custody.
+In the wake of the incident, the nine Singer children were taken in to government custody.

 Release

-In 2007, after Swapp's original conviction was served, he went under review, but was deemed by Ann House, the widow of Fred House to have not showed the proper amount of remorse and personal development.
+In 2007, after Swapp's original conviction was served, he went under review, but was deemed by Ann House, the widow of Fred House to have not shown the proper amount of remorse and personal development.
 Six years later, On 9 July 2013, despite potentially serving a maximum of 75 years, Singer was released after only 25 years, as a result of a letter sent by Ann House, stating that he had spent enough time as well as showing personal growth and stability.
 During his final hearing, Swapp expressed his remorse and apologized profusely to the House family.

 Vickie Singer was released on parole in 1994.
 John Timothy Singer was released on parole in early 2006.